Updated April 5, 2019.

-The staffing industry is worth at least $160 billion in North America, and entrepreneurs who want to own a slice of that pie have an extremely solid list of companies to examine with this list of the best staffing/recruiting franchises of 2018.
+The staffing industry is worth at least $160 billion in North America, and entrepreneurs who want to own a slice of that pie have an extremely solid list of companies to examine in greater detail with this list of the 8 best staffing/recruiting franchises of 2019.

 The staffing/recruiting industry is doing very well – it is cited by the Bureau of Labor Statistics to be among the largest growth industries in the coming years, and routinely grows faster than the overall economy.
-This is a rock-solid industry to be in with its steady growth, high revenue potential, and future that continues to look very bright – in other words, an industry ripe for entrepreneurs to seize the day.
+This is a rock-solid industry to be in with its steady growth, high revenue potential, and future that continues to look very bright.
+In other words, this is an industry that is ripe for entrepreneurs to seize the day.

 According to the U.S. Chamber of Commerce, well over 90% of all companies use some form of personnel staffing service.
 From the client business perspective, recruitment and hiring are huge drains on resources, so outsourcing some or all of it can be a very good business decision, and especially when it’s for seasonal work, staffing up a short-term project, or filling a temporary vacancy.